Steh/steh.github.io/_posts/2023-03-24-Splunk-Attack-Range.md

 * 0.0.0.0/0 ::/0
 ```

-## some of the applications used to build all of this

-* Vagrant
+## Applications Used

-  * allows you to create and configure lightweight, reproducible, and portable virtual development environments
+* **Vagrant**: A lightweight, reproducible, and portable virtual development environment creation and configuration tool.
-* Poetry
-  * dependency management and packaging tool for Python
+* **Poetry**: A Python dependency management and packaging tool.
-* VirtualBox
-  * virtualization platform that allows you to create and run virtual machines on your computer
+* **VirtualBox**: A virtualization platform for creating and running virtual machines on your computer.
-* Ansible
-  * automate IT tasks such as configuration management, application deployment, and infrastructure provisioning
+* **Ansible**: An automation tool for configuration management, application deployment, and infrastructure provisioning.
-* Atomic Red Team
-  * framework for testing endpoint detection and response (EDR) and other security controls
+* **Atomic Red Team**: A framework designed for testing endpoint detection and response (EDR) and other security controls.
-* PurpleSharp
-  * tool created by Microsoft that simulates adversary techniques based on the MITRE ATT&CK framework in a Windows environment.
+* **PurpleSharp**: A Microsoft tool that simulates adversary techniques based on the MITRE ATT&CK framework in a Windows environment.

 ## sources